IBM/unitxt/docs/docs/adding_dataset.rst

 question answering and question generation.
 Similarly, a dataset with corresponding English and French sentences can be used for an Engish-to-French translation task or for a French-to-English translation task.

-The task schema is a formal definition of the NLP task, including its inputs, outputs, and default evaluation metrics.
+The task schema is a formal definition of the NLP task.

 The `input_fields` of the task are a set of fields that are used to format the textual input to the model.
 The `reference_fields` of the task are a set of fields used to format the expected textual output from the model (gold references).